Home /

 Page primitives are also a good place to tell agents how to report whether the docs were enough to complete a task.

-If feedback.agent is enabled in docs.config, agents can read the schema first and then post structured feedback back into the shared docs API:
+Agent feedback is enabled by default unless the site opts out.
+Agents can read the schema first and then post structured feedback back into the shared docs API:

 Example additive block: